Connected Insurance: How to benchmark a best-in-class telematics SDK?

 To provide an overview of a trip, all telematics SDKs collect data on the distance driven and on the trip duration.
 These are essential indicators for connected insurance programs as actuarial models demonstrate that increased kilometers and time spent driving correlate with higher risk.
 While mobile telematics is highly effective at detecting trips, accurately detecting the exact distance and duration is more challenging.

-Auto completion can lead to confusion and create mistakes.
-Our tests reveal that around 15% of trips using auto-completion show an incorrect starting point.
+• Auto completion can lead to confusion and create mistakes.
+Our tests reveal that around 15% of auto-completed trips show an incorrect starting point.
 These errors typically occur when testers drive a second vehicle or use another means of transport.
 In such cases, auto-completion mistakenly merges two trips that correspond to two different vehicles, assigning the endpoint of the second vehicle’s trip as the starting point of the next trip with the first vehicle.

 Battery consumption